rust-lang/rust/text/0000-require-parentheses-for-chained-comparisons.md

 if a < 0 == b < 0 { /* both negative or both non-negative */ }
 ```

+However, I don't think this kind of code sees much use.
+The rustc codebase doesn't seem to have any occurrences of chained comparisons.

 # Alternatives

 As this RFC just makes the chained comparison syntax available for post-1.0 language features,